cailleanC1C/C1C-Recruitment/docs/Architecture.md

 - `modules/coreops/` — canonical home for the CoreOps cog, ops command surface, helpers, and cron tasks.
 Legacy `shared/coreops` has been removed.
 - `shared.sheets.*` — Sheets adapters (recruitment, onboarding, cache core).

+## Monorepo workspaces
+- `shared/` — infrastructure plumbing that anchors this bot's runtime (Sheets adapters, cache, HTTP clients).
+Shared code here is tightly coupled to the recruitment runtime and should not embed feature logic.
+- `modules/` — feature code scoped to this bot (commands, views, services) that can assume the recruitment runtime and environment.
+- `packages/` — reusable feature libraries intended for multiple bots.
+Install locally with `pip install -e ./packages/<package>` during development.
+Packages should remain runtime-agnostic and avoid importing from `modules/`.

+### CoreOps extraction plan
+1. Mirror existing CoreOps utilities into `packages/c1c-coreops` with test coverage while keeping the bot on the current modules.
+2. Flip imports in `modules/coreops` to consume the packaged helpers once the APIs stabilize.
+3. Deprecate any remaining feature logic living in `shared/` so only infrastructure primitives remain.

 _Recruitment Search path (Sheets → Matcher) is integrated backend-only and feature-flagged off in production until the panels ship._